-If your tires pass these tests, you may not need to buy new tires just yet.
+If your tires pass these inspections, you may not need to buy new tires just yet.
 It’s a good idea to reassess the tread every few thousand miles or once a month, and even more often if you’re putting a lot of wear on your vehicle or driving for long distances.

 Once you know it’s time to buy tires, the next question you’ll need to answer is what size tires are correct for your vehicle.
 You can find this information in a few different places: on a placard inside your car’s doorjamb or gas tank hatch, in your owner’s manual, or on the sidewall of your current tires.
 If you’re unsure of how to read tire measurements from your tire walls, this article walks you through the steps.

 The simple answer is yes in order to deliver optimal performance and safety.
 Since your tires affect the performance and handling of your vehicle, it’s important for them to be as identical as possible.
 If your tires don’t match, it’s possible that one end of your vehicle won’t be able to respond as quickly as the other, making it difficult to control.
 Your tires are what keep your vehicle connected to the road, so having an even surface is vital.
 If you must only replace one or two tires, select tires that are similar to what is currently installed on your vehicle.
 You should only consider tires that are within the same category as your existing tires.
 New tires should only be installed on the rear axle.

 Which are better, new or used tires?

-While it seems like there is some advantage to buying used tires — namely a lower price point — there are a lot of risks associated with it as well.
+While it seems like there is some advantage to buying used tires — namely, a lower price point — there are a lot of risks associated with it as well.
 Since you don’t know the history of the tires, it can be difficult to know whether or not they’ve been previously patched because of puncture or tears, which can mean the tire is more prone to leaks or blowouts.
 Used tires might also have uneven wear which can compromise their handling and safety and lead them to needing to be replaced much sooner than new tires.
 It is best to only replace tires with new tires of the same category, brand, size, and speed rating.

-What should I ask the dealer?
+What should I ask the tire dealer?

 Once you know the general type and size of tire you want, it’s important to also know what to ask the dealer to make certain you’re choosing the best tire option for your vehicle.
 You’ll want to see if tire rotation and balancing come along with your new tires or if you can add on the maintenance service.
-And you should ask the dealer to outline each manufacturer’s warranty and replacement options to make certain your new investment is protected in the long run.
+And you should ask the dealer to outline each manufacturer’s warranty and replacement option to make certain your new investment is protected in the long run.
 Be sure to ask about any specials they might be offering.

 With these tire buying tips in hand, you should be well on your way to making a confident decision when it comes to picking out new tires.